 Ideas to help with this: We love the Daddy Doll, but maybe a picture, letter/note, drawing, or recording in a book from your officer would be good.
 This lets the child know that their parent in thinking of them.
 You can pull these out when your child is missing daddy/mommy, sad or asking questions.

 I think one of the hardest aspects about being a first responder family is answering the million questions our children have and wiping away those tears when they don’t understand.
-While these tips aren’t a magic cure, I sure hope they help your family in some way.
+While these tips aren’t a magic cure, I do hope they help you during the holidays as a law enforcement family.

 FREE Police Wife Guide- Top 10 Ways to Rock Police Wife Life